lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 6.3433 10000000
 ```

+12 million rows per second.
+Not quite as fast as yes but enough to tell us where
+the problem is.
 No need for more elaborated diagnostic strategies.

-It's indeed quite obvious the data generation part doesn't contributed much to
+It's quite obvious the data generation part doesn't contributed much to the
-the performance of the program it's writing to standard output that is slow.
+performance of the program.

+It's writing to standard output that is "slow".

 ## Diagnose it